Cognex-ID/phonegap-manateeworks-v3/README.md

 ### License

 The Manatee Works Barcode Scanner SDK requires a license to work properly.
-You can get one here:
+A free 30-day evaluation license may be obtained here:
 [Manatee Works Barcode Scanner SDK Evaluation License](https://manateeworks.com/lpr?type=evaluation)

+Be sure to select each [platform](https://manateeworks.com/platforms), [symbology](https://manateeworks.com/symbologies), and [parser](https://manateeworks.com/parsers) your app will support.

-There are two ways to set this up:
+Ater obtaining your license key(s), there are two ways to configure them within your app:

 1.The MW_LICENSE_KEY variable can be added in an xml file respectively for each platform